dgerabagi/data-curation-environment/prompt.md

 <file path="src/backend/services/history.service.ts">
 // src/backend/services/history.service.ts
-// Updated on: C48 (Add isParsedMode to new cycle, return newMaxCycle) import * as vscode from 'vscode';
+// Updated on: C49 (Add projectScope to new cycle creation) import * as vscode from 'vscode';
 import * as path from 'path';
 import { Services } from './services';